In Trump-Nixon impeachment comparison, Pelosi raises specter of resignation

 The president has “every opportunity to present his case,” Pelosi told CBS, including coming before the intelligence panel.

 “If the president has information that demonstrates his innocence in all of this, which we haven’t seen,” she said.
-“If he has information that is exculpatory -that means ex, taking away, culpable, blame -then we look forward to seeing it.”
+“If he has information that is exculpatory - that means ex, taking away, culpable, blame - then we look forward to seeing it.”

+Trump unleashed a daylong flurry of three dozen tweets and retweets on Sunday, most of them critical of the impeachment.
+“The Crazed, Do Nothing Democrats are turning Impeachment into a routine partisan weapon.” he wrote.

-She accused Trump of bribery last week in having his aides dangle a White House meeting, then $400 million in suspended U.S. security assistance, if Zelenskiy announced an investigation into a Democratic 2020 political rival, former Vice President Joe Biden.
+Pelosi accused Trump of bribery last week in having his aides dangle a White House meeting, then $400 million in suspended U.S. security assistance, if Zelenskiy announced an investigation into a Democratic 2020 political rival, former Vice President Joe Biden.
 Bribery is one of three articles of impeachment in the U.S. Constitution.

 In the CBS interview, taped on Friday, the House speaker called Trump an “imposter” whose insecurity drove his real-time Twitter attack on former U.S. ambassador to Ukraine Marie Yovanovitch as she testified in the impeachment inquiry.